Yellow Jackets Vs. Honey Bees – Comparison Guide

 Benefits

-While yellow jackets don’t provide valuable resources for humans, they help keep pests in the garden in check.
-Insects like caterpillars and flies would increase without these fiery yellow wasps to keep their numbers down.
+While yellow jackets don’t provide valuable resources for humans, they help keep garden pests in check.
+Insects like caterpillars and flies would increase without these fiery yellow wasps keeping their numbers down.

 Character traits

 Honey bees and yellow jackets both have a stinger and will defend their hive if needed.
 However, yellow jackets are typically more aggressive and will sting unprovoked.
-Their smooth stinger means they can repeatedly attack without dying.
+Their smooth stinger means they can repeatedly attack their victim.
 Honey bees have a barbed stinger, so they die after using it.

 Honey bees are mostly docile insects that go about their day foraging.
-They mostly display aggression when their hive is threatened.
-Yellow jackets will attack anywhere and are known to sting simply because they want some picnic snacks.
+They will display aggression when their hive is threatened.
+Yellow jackets will attack anywhere and aggressively pursue food.

 - The yellow jacket and honey bee both have venom in their sting.

-- Yellow jackets will bite your flesh to get a good grip before stinging more than once.
+- Yellow jackets may bite human flesh to get a good grip before stinging more than once.

 - Honey bees only use their stinger before disemboweling, trying to remove it.